spatie/data-transfer-object/README.md

 }
 ```

-When PHP 7.4 introduces typed properties, you'll be able to simply remove the doc blocks and type the properties with the new, built-in syntax.

 ### Working with collections

 If you're working with collections of DTOs, you probably want auto completion and proper type validation on your collections too.